etaagen/Taagen_2021_TPG/supplementary_2/script_S2.md

 <summary>Click to expand </summary>

-A 129-entry inbred subset of SynOp HIF entries and four checks (W7984, Opata, Tom and Glenn) were were selected and grown in randomized headrows.
+A 129-entry inbred subset of SynOp HIF entries and four checks (W7984, Opata, Tom, and Glenn) were were selected and grown in randomized headrows.
 There are three site-year combinations (2019 Snyder, 2020 Caldwell, 2020 Helfer), with up to five replicates per entry, across 2019 and 2020 in Ithaca, NY (up to 3 rep at Snyder, 1 rep Caldwell, 1